 Employer Obligations

-Employers play a significant role in the mandatory reporting framework, ensuring that employees understand their obligations and have the resources to fulfil them.
+Employers play a significant role in the mandatory reporting framework, as they are responsible for ensuring that employees understand their obligations and have the resources to fulfil them.

 Employers must implement training programs to make staff aware of the signs of child abuse and the reporting process.
 Creating a supportive workplace environment encourages staff to discuss concerns without fear of retribution.